neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle_gsoc2025.md

 While finding organizations to contribute to for GSoC 2025, I came across Neuroinformatics Unit (NIU), which was their first time participating in GSoC.
 Amongst all the projects, datashuttle caught my attention because of my interest in SSH and cloud storage and a user interface in the terminal seemed very astonishing.

-I followed a very simple process while contributing: reproduce the bug from the issue description, identify the top-level function most likely to contain the bug, then use debuggers and print statements to trace through the call stack (using a pen and paper really helps).
+Contributing to a new large codebase seems daunting at first.
+So, I followed a very simple process while contributing: reproduce the bug from the issue description, identify the top-level function most likely to contain the bug, then use debuggers and print statements to trace through the call stack (using a pen and paper really helps).
 I would iteratively drill down through each function call, following the execution path until I located the specific code that needed to be fixed.
 With time, you start putting together a mental map of how things work.
 To understand framework specific code, documentation is one's best friend.

 <h4> Contributions </h4>